Cyber Monday has begun, and deals are going fast. Snag your favorites now!

 Some heart rate chest straps have built-in memory that allows you to store your data.
 This feature can be helpful if you’re using your phone as a receiving unit and are swimming or engaging in another activity that doesn’t allow you to carry your phone.
 Once you’re finished with your activity, you can sync the data from the chest strap with your phone to make sure your heart rate and other information are recorded in the connected app.

 A heart rate chest strap uses a replaceable battery to power its sensor and transmit data.
 Some batteries last longer than others: you can find straps with a 400-hour battery life, straps with a much smaller 120-hour battery life, and many choices in between.
-Check the stats before you buy to learn more about a particular product’s battery life.
+Check the stats first to learn more about a particular product’s battery life.

 Some heart rate chest straps are water-resistant; you can wear the monitor while swimming.
 Keep in mind that these straps aren’t able to transmit data while you’re in the water.
 Instead, the information is stored on the sensor and available to be synced with the app on your phone afterward.